Haripuñjaya: Flourishing and downfall

-The kingdom under King Adityaraja, came into conflict with the Khmers in the twelfth century.
+In the twelfth century, during the reign of King Adityaraja, who, together with his brother Chadachota (จันทรโชติ), were previously princes of Suphannabhum but fled to Haripuñjaya after the kingdom was annexed by Lavo of Tambralinga's prince Kampoch, came into conflict with the Khmers who took over Lavo from Tambralinga in 1002.
+Adityaraja, with an assist from Suphannabhum, annexed Lavo in 1052 and appointed his brother, Chadachota, the king of Lavo.
+This marked the end of Khmer influence in the Menam Valley.
 Lamphun inscriptions from 1213, 1218, and 1219, mention King Sabbadhisiddhi endowing Buddhist monuments.

-The chronicles say that the Khmer unsuccessfully besieged Haripuñjaya several times during the 11th century.
-It is not clear if the chronicles describe actual or legendary events, but the other Dvaravati Mon kingdoms did in fact fall to the Khmers at this time.
+The chronicles say that Austroasiatic-speaking people, possibly Kuy people and/or Lawa people, from the northern polity of Umongasela (อุโมงคเสลา) in the present-day Fang unsuccessfully besieged Haripuñjaya several times during the 10th–11th century.
+In 957, due to such invasions, a Haripuñjaya noble named Aphai Kamini (อภัยคามินี) went south and refounded Sukhothai, which previously was abandoned around the 6th century.

 The early 13th century was a golden time for Haripuñjaya, as the chronicles talk only about religious activities or constructing buildings, not about wars.
 Nevertheless, Haripuñjaya was besieged in 1292 by the Tai Yuan king Mangrai, who incorporated it into his Lan Na ("One Million Rice Fields") kingdom.
 The plan set up by Mangrai to overpower Haripuñjaya began by dispatching Ai Fa (อ้ายฟ้า) on an espionage mission to create chaos in Haripuñjaya.
 Ai Fa managed to spread discontent among the population, which weakened Haripuñjaya and made it possible for Mangrai to take the kingdom over.
 Phraya Yi Ba, the last king of Haripuñjaya, was forced to flee south to Lampang.